 We used the cost-effectiveness model to estimate the potential total budgetary impact of each drug (lasmiditan, rimegepant, and ubrogepant) added to usual care for prevalent individuals in the United States (US) aged 18 years and over experiencing migraines requiring acute treatment, with or without aura.
 Potential budget impact was defined as the total differential cost of using each new therapy rather than relevant existing therapy for the treated population, calculated as differential health care costs (including drug costs) minus any offsets in these costs from averted health care events.
-We used the same assumed placeholder price and threshold prices for each drug in our estimates of budget impact, rather than using the three threshold prices calculated for each drug in Section 4.3.
-As mentioned above, while the results of the NMAs suggest that lasmiditan may be slightly more efficacious than rimegepant and ubrogepant, they do not exclude comparable efficacy given the overlapping confidence intervals and higher adverse event and discontinuation rates with lasmiditan.
-We therefore used a blended range of prices in our potential budget impact analyses, using the same \$50,000, \$100,000, and \$150,000 cost-effectiveness threshold price for each drug.
-From the threshold prices for the three drugs, we used the lowest price for the \$50,000 per QALY threshold (\$1,950) and for the \$100,000 threshold (\$2,200), and the highest price for the \$150,000 per QALY threshold (\$3,150).
+We used the WAC, assumed net price, and three threshold prices for lasmiditan and ubrogepant in our estimates of budget impact.
+As the price for rimegepant was not available, we assumed the same WAC and net price as for ubrogepant.
 We also included a scenario analysis where the frequency of migraines is assumed to decrease over time.
 All costs were undiscounted and estimated over a five-year time horizon, given the potential for cost offsets to accrue over time and to allow a more realistic impact on the number of patients treated with the new therapy.